bhisaac/5eFP/5eFP-SRD.md

 There are three degrees of cover.
 If a target is behind multiple sources of cover, only the most protective degree of cover applies; the degrees aren’t added together.
 For example, if a target is behind a creature that gives half cover and a tree trunk that gives three‑quarters cover, the target has three‑quarters cover.

-A target with **half cover** has a +2 bonus to AC and DEX checks to resist attacks, spells, or game features directed at the target.
+A target with **half cover** has a +2 bonus to DEX checks to resist attacks, spells, or game features directed at the target.
 A target has half cover if an obstacle blocks at least half of its body.
 The obstacle might be a low wall, a large piece of furniture, a narrow tree trunk, or a creature, whether that creature is an enemy or a friend.

-A target with **three-quarters cover** has a +5 bonus to AC and DEX checks to resist attacks, spells, or game features directed at the target.
+A target with **three-quarters cover** has a +5 bonus to DEX checks to resist attacks, spells, or game features directed at the target.
 A target has three‑quarters cover if about three‑quarters of it is covered by an obstacle.
 The obstacle might be a portcullis, an arrow slit, or a thick tree trunk.

 A target with **total cover** can’t be targeted directly by an attack or a spell, although some spells can reach such a target by including it in an area of effect.
 A target has total cover if it is completely concealed by an obstacle.